raafat84/Euromillions/README.md

 =====

 * Install [Suds](https://fedorahosted.org/suds/) to handle Web Services easily.
-* Get an Gmail account (Why don't you have it already?!).
+* Get a Gmail account (Why don't you have it already?!).
 * Get this script.
 * Set numbers and stars to play.
 * Set the email list to notify potential prizes.